Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: The period of classical orbits and its relation with dynamical singularities

-if we assume that that the integral $\int_0^{T_{cl}(g)}dt \big(S^x(t)-S^x_c\big)$ is bounded and converges to a positive constant $c>0$ at the transition point.
-The estimate in eq.\,\eqref{log_singularity_estimate} implies that $\overline{S^x}-S^x_c \propto 1/\log(g_{dyn}-g)^{-1}$ approaching the transition from below: such a log-singularity is quantitatively confirmed by the results shown in Fig.\,\ref{fig:mean-field_log_singularity}, obtained by computing $\overline{S^x}$ numerically (as in Sec.\ref{SEC_mean-field_dynamics} of the main text) and $S^x_c$ from the eq. \eqref{stat_eq_theta} and \eqref{equation_equal_energies} (as discussed in Appendix\,\ref{APP_landscape_details}).\\ While the singularities in the time-average magnetization $\overline{S^x}$ are intimately connected to the one of the periods, its continuity is determined by the topology of the effective potential, as discussed in the main text, thus by the value of $p$.
-In particular: \begin{itemize} \item For $p\geq 3$ odd, the dynamics for $g\to g_{dyn}^+$ $\overline{S^x}$ develops a plateau at the \emph{only} local maximum of the landscape $S^x_c$ (see Fig.\ref{fig:meanfieldresults}-(c) of the main text), so that $\lim_{g\to g_{dyn}}^+ \overline{S^x} = S^x_c $ and the transition is continuous in this case. \item For $p\geq 4$ even, $\overline{S^x}=0$ for any $g>g_{dyn}$, due to the symmetry of the orbits, so that $\overline{S^x}$ is discontinuous at the transition.
-In particular, the plot in Fig.\ref{fig:meanfieldresults}-(f) of the main text shows that the magnetization spends an equal, diverging amount of time near close to each of the two local maxima at $S^x_c$ and $-S^x_c$.
-At the origin of the discontinuity lies thus the non-symmetric role played by the opposite ferromagnetic maximum at $-S^x_c$, respectively above and below the transition point. \end{itemize}}
+when approaching the transition from below.
+The log-singularity is quantitatively confirmed by the results shown in Fig.~\ref{fig:mean-field_log_singularity}, obtained by computing $\overline{\mathcal{S}^x}$ numerically (as in Sec.\ref{SEC_mean-field_dynamics} of the main text) and $\mathcal{S}^x_c$ from Eqs.~\eqref{eq:pspin_clean_red_stat_eqs} and~\eqref{eq:pspin_clean_equate_energies} of the main text.
+We remark that, while the log-singularity in the time-average magnetization $\overline{\mathcal{S}^x}$ are intimately connected to the one of the periods, its continuity is determined by the topology of the effective potential, as discussed in the main text.